 The Federal Register

 The Federal Register is the official journal of the U.S. Federal Government that contains government agency rules, proposed rules, and public notices.
-Information relating to DHS and its Components can be found here.
+Regulations related to the DHS can be found here.

 The Federal Acquisition Regulation